pkardas/notes/README.md

 This repository has the following purposes:

-- a notebook - for a quicker understanding of what I read
+- a notebook - for quicker understanding of what I read
 - a summary - to quickly go back to what I read
 - a log - for the record when and what I read
 - a contract - to be systematic in reading